 Astonishingly, Andrews recorded that album in just over a week, but you can hear a lifetime of pain and wisdom in her expressive voice, drenched in heartache, isolation and trembling hope.
 May Your Kindness Remain, which won "Best International Album" at the UK's Americana Association awards earlier this month, follows the tradition of great country songwriting from the genre's ferociously gifted women, like Loretta Lynn, June Carter Cash and, of course, the indomitable Dolly Parton.

-Parton, whom Andrews loves, is being honored this Grammy week, on Friday, February 8, by MusiCares as the Recording Academy organization's 2019 "Person of the Year."
+Parton, whom Andrews loves, is being honored by MusiCares as the Recording Academy organization's 2019 "Person of the Year."
 The eight-time Grammy winner is the first Nashville artist to receive that honor and she will be feted by a starry list of performers at the benefit tribute concert, including Margo Price, Leon Bridges, Norah Jones, Brandi Carlile, Jon Batiste, Mavis Staples, Willie Nelson, and many more.

 FUV wanted to give Andrews a chance to weigh in on her beloved Parton tunes too, and we asked her to pick "Five Essential Dolly Parton Songs" as we celebrate the brilliant, book-loving, and benevolent country music icon.